Kkehna Hai Kuch Mujhko

-The serial showed Pallavi Joshi as protagonist Reva Kapoor, and her journey from a dutiful wife and mother to a working woman.
+The serial showed Pallavi Joshi as Reva Kapoor, and her journey from a dutiful wife and mother to a working woman.

 Swapna Waghmare Joshi was the director of the serial and script was by Mushtaq Shaikh.

 Plot

 Reva has dedicated her life to being a devoted mother and a dutiful wife.
 Despite this, she has deferred her personal ambitions to manage her demanding children and a controlling husband.
 She decides to re-enter the workforce and rediscover her identity as an individual.
 Reva has a supportive mother-in-law, Surekha Sikri, and a friend, Ishan, who assist her in this journey.
 However, issues with her children and her husband Mohit Ray Kapoor's extra-marital affair complicate matters create challenges.